MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-mobile-foundation-bluemix-configuration-with-onprem-analytics-server.md

 4. Create an instance of MobileFirst Server on Bluemix using Mobile Foundation service offering and configure the details of the analytics server.

 ## Configuring the VPN service

 1. Create an instance of the VPN service.
 You can create the service instance by selecting the VPN service option under the Network category of the Bluemix catalog.

 2. Open the VPN service console to configure the service.
 Firstly, create a VPN Gateway.
 Once the VPN Gateway is created, you can configure the VPN service to allow enterprise access for either Single Containers or Container Groups or both in the space.

 3. Make a note of the IBM Gateway IP that will be created.
 This will be used in the later steps.

 4. Next, create a VPN Site Connection.
 You should populate the following properties:
-        1. Name : A name for the site connection
+    1. Name: A name for the site connection

-        2. Description : (Optional) A description of the site connection Preshared Key String : A secret key that will be used for authentication during connection setup.
+    2. Description: (Optional) A description of the site connection Preshared Key String: A secret key that will be used for authentication during connection setup.

-        3. Customer Subnet : The subnet address of the enterprise network to  which the VPN service enables access to.
+    3. Customer Subnet: The subnet address of the enterprise network to  which the VPN service enables access to.
 The value should be in the CIDR format.

-        4. Customer Gateway IP : The IP Address of the Gateway machine in your enterprise.
+    4. Customer Gateway IP: The IP Address of the Gateway machine in your enterprise.
 This will be the machine where the VPN client will be installed in the next steps.

 ## Configuring the on-premises Gateway machine